COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/03_Image_analysis/Colocalization.md

 Colocalization is when two or more different labels (e.g., eGFP and mCherry) spatially overlap in your image (also called co-occurrence).
 Another component of colocalization is that the fluorescent labels often correlate in intensity (i.e., pixels with brighter eGFP also have brighter mCherry).
 It is very important to measure colocalization quantitatively–**do not just trust your eyes!**

-It is also important to recognize that co-ocurrence does not _necessarily_ imply interaction.
+It is also important to recognize that co-occurrence does not _necessarily_ imply interaction.

 ```{margin}
 As an example, it is possible for two people to work in the same building and never interact.